-Low-speed effects are, in this case, those for which the magnitude of the velocity vector of the object frame is less than 1% of the speed of light with respect to the camera frame: typically much less than 3,000 km/sec.
+Low-speed effects are in this case, those for which the magnitude of the velocity vector of the object frame is less than 1% of the speed of light with respect to the camera frame: typically much less than 3,000 Km/sec.
 Those speeds encountered in day-to-day activities are in this category.
-For convenience, a relativistic velocity of

-0.866c was used to visualize the relativistic effects, since at 86.6% of lightspeed the Lorentz factor is 2.0: objects contract to $\frac{1}{2}$ their rest length; and the object's time dilates to twice its proper time.
+A relativistic velocity of 0.866c was used for convenience, since at 86.6% of lightspeed the Lorentz factor is 2.0: objects contract to $\frac{1}{2}$ their rest length; and the object's time dilates to twice its proper time.
 In other words, the object's meter sticks are $\frac{1}{2}$ of a meter long as measured in the rest frame; and for each second that is ticked off by the object's clock, two seconds will pass in the rest frame.